VarunArvi/SCT_DS_4/README.md

-# This is GitHub repository of Task 4.
+# Welcome to GitHub repository of Task 4.